mbhuiyan1/Statistical-Data-Mining-in-Python/README.md

-# This repository deals with some projects on statistical data mining in python
+# This repository deals with some projects on statistical data mining in python:
+(Other projects  will be uploaded soon.......)